 A Demonic Doll

 A dybbuk is said to be the malevolent, dislocated spirit of a dead person.
 These spirits may possess people or items.
-The seller of this particular doll claims to specialize in selling paranormal or haunted objects that the original owners no longer want, and so is the case with this possessed doll.
+The seller of this particular doll claimed to specialize in selling paranormal or haunted objects that the original owners no longer wanted, and so was the case with this possessed doll.

 A friend of this seller used to work at a brickyard back in the 1980s.
 Sometimes his friend would make statues out of the unhardened clay during his time off, and paint them.
 A lot of the other workers at the brickyard would do the same.
 This is one of those statues, although its story is slightly different from the others.

 A man named William made this bust, which he based on himself, the day he died.
 He painted it, and wrote the word Future on its chest in quotes.
 Not long after, a tragic accident occurred and he was crushed to death.
 The next day, the seller’s friend saw the statue sitting where William had left it, and decided to take it home.
 That’s when strange things began to happen.

 Noises began to occur at his home.
 He found himself woken up late one night by the sounds of someone walking in circles, though no one was there.
 Later, he heard a door slamming, though found no doors closed.
 And then, one night, he saw a dark mist moving near his den’s wall.

 “He said that his den has always been his refuge and a place for him to relax amongst all his collections but a few days after he put old Bill’s statue in there the room felt heavy and uninviting.”

 He finally realized the source of his problems when his dog began to avoid the statue with fear in her eyes.
 At that moment, he decided to part ways with it.